peekjef72/httpapi_exporter/doc/parsers.md

 }
 ```

-In details, each subelement of an element is represented as a array even if the element is unique.
-In previous example, subelement `HostStatus` of element `DeploymentStatus` will be represented in object as a single element list.
+In details, each sub-element of an element is represented as a array even if the element is unique.
+In previous example, sub-element `HostStatus` of element `DeploymentStatus` will be represented in object as a single element list.
 Same for `ProcessStatus` in `HostStatus`.

 ## None Parser

 This parser is a do nothing parser: it means you don't want to use the result content so it is useless to perform any operation on it.
-That may be usefull for "ping" page without any interesting content.
+That may be useful for "ping" page without any interesting content.

 ## text-lines